paulrehkugler/Snapshot-Test-Case-Talk/Snapshot Test Case Slides/presentation.md

 - You provide a directory path, and tell it to test a view.
 - It generates snapshots and diffs the snapshots.
 If there is no difference, the test passes.

+^ testing library that allows you to unit test the appearance of views.

 ---

 # Setting up FBSnapshotTestCase